randyp/randyp.github.io/content/the-email-unsent/body.md

 I can't confirm they were working because we were not screen sharing, but that is besides the point.
 I couldn't get through the whole interview because the candidate was constantly elsewhere, looking at a different screen, typing on a different computer.
 They did ok in the questions I was able to ask, but I gave the candidate a **Strong No** for being inconsiderate and unprofessional.
-If the candidate was too busy for work they should have rescheduled.
+If the candidate was too busy for work then they should have rescheduled.
 That would have been the simple, professional solution to an extremely busy day or work emergency.

 When the interview panel convened I described my experience.